Kwiatens/FloV3R/README.md

 On the PCB there are pads for connecting wires that go into LiPo charging and protection module (I'm looking into integrating it into the PCB).
 For the assembly you would need some 3D Printed parts, if you don't have a 3D-Printer I would recommend purchasing them from JLCPCBo or some other 3D printing company.
 It is completely wireless :)

+For iluminating the ping-pong ball on it use single color LED - it should be pretty bright (make sure that the second controller uses different color).

 Part list for FloV3R VR Controller R1:
 [To Do]